AggroBird/ReflectionDebugConsole/README.md

 # Reflection Debug Console

 Repository for maintaining the debug console plugin that I use in client projects.
 This plugin is continuously under development and is not optimized for production.
-Include at your own risk.
+Use at your own risk.

 ![alt text](https://github.com/AggroBird/ReflectionDebugConsole/blob/main/example.png?raw=true "Debug Console")